Float Fishing For Salmon – Great Lakes Tactics From A Top Guide

 Best Float Fishing Lines For Salmon Fishing

-When using colored lines or clear lines it’s best to use a proper leader setup that the salmon won’t see and one that provides a great presentation.
+When using colored lines or clear lines, it’s best to use a proper leader setup that the salmon won’t see and one that provides a great presentation.

 The Best Floats For Float Fishing

-A good float will not just help you detect a biting fish, the experts and serious anglers use their floats to help them get a natural speed and will help them find the bottom better.
+A good float will not just help you detect a biting fish, experts and serious anglers use their floats to help them get a natural speed and will help them find the bottom better.

 Salmon Leader Setup